X-CASH-official/xcash-dpops/README.md

 Start all of the servers right after 0 seconds of a divisible by 5 minute (0,5,10 etc) this way the block creation process will start at the next divisible by 5 minute and will give your nodes enough time to sync and start up (although this usually only takes a minute)

+Also make sure you run xcahd with the `--block-verifier` flag

 ## How to Debug the Code on a Server